zyxue/zyxue.github.io/_posts/2022-01-20-python-and-protobuf.md

 * The post
   [https://realpython.com/python-metaclasses/](https://realpython.com/python-metaclasses/)
   has an informative intro to Python metaclasses.
+That a class is an instance of a metaclass is like a typical object being an instance of a class.
 * Protobuf Python tutorial:
   [https://developers.google.com/protocol-buffers/docs/pythontutorial](https://developers.google.com/protocol-buffers/docs/pythontutorial)
 * gRPC Python tutorial: